Eraserheads: 2022-present: Huling El Bimbo world tour, Combo on the Run documentary

 In 2020, Noisemakers released a third Eraserheads tribute album, Pop Machine the Album, featuring covers by Lola Amour, Oh, Flamingo!, and Reese Lansangan.

 In September 2022, the band announced a third reunion concert in the Philippines.
 Titled “Huling El Bimbo”, the reunion concert was held at the SMDC Festival Grounds in Parañaque City on December 22, 2022, with an estimated 75,000 people in attendance.
 The band played the album Cutterpillow in its entirety for the first set, saving “Ang Huling El Bimbo” for the last set while also performing with guest performers such as Gary Valenciano and a hologram of Francis M. The concert was later released as a live album to streaming services in March 2024.

 The band embarked on a world tour from 2023 to 2025, playing venues in the United States, Canada, Singapore, Dubai, Qatar, New Zealand, and Australia.
 Some of the concerts featured guest musicians like True Faith lead vocalist Medwin Marfil, former Rivermaya guitarist Perf de Castro, Kamikazee lead vocalist Jay Contreras, and Moonstar88 lead vocalist and guitarist Maysh Baay.

 In November 2022, the band was honored as Artists of the Year by Esquire Philippines.
 They also returned to UP to receive the Gawad Oblation award in August 2024.
 Additionally, they headlined the UAAP Season 87 opening ceremony in September 2024 and made a surprise appearance at the UP Sunken Garden to celebrate the university's championship teams three months later.

 A documentary titled Eraserheads: Combo on the Run premiered in Philippine cinemas in March 2025, which tells the story of the band leading up to their 2022 reunion.
-The band also announced the Electric Fun Music Festival, to be held at SMDC Festival Grounds in first quarter of 2026, (Note: Originally scheduled for May 31, 2025, it was initially moved to October 18, 2025.) and teased new music at the end of the documentary, which was later announced as "Get This Love Thing Down", an unreleased song from the Carbon Stereoxide sessions.
+The band also announced the Electric Fun Music Festival, to be held at SMDC Festival Grounds at a later date, and teased new music at the end of the documentary, which was later announced as "Get This Love Thing Down", an unreleased song from the Carbon Stereoxide sessions.
 Commenting on the announcements in a press conference, Buendia declared that the band is "here to stay."
 Meanwhile, Adoro briefly left the band to address newly unveiled allegations of sexual abuse against him.